tshirtman/pycon-fr-2014-kivy/README.md

 The pdf is just a call to "convert export/* export.pdf" (convert being from imagemagick).

-Everything is licenced unter the WTFPL.
+Everything except fonts is licenced unter the WTFPL.